 Week 13.
 Final Project Consultation / Cross Editing of Proposals

-- Keep working on Final Project (Project #3)–refine your proposal
+- Keep working on Final Project (Project #3) – prototype, proposal

 - Conduct user testing if applicable

 Plagiarism is presenting someone else’s work as though it were your own.
 More specifically, plagiarism is to present as your own: A sequence of words quoted without quotation marks from another writer or a paraphrased passage from another writer’s work or facts, ideas or images composed by someone else.